YourBr0ther/TavernTapes/README.md

 - Access your recorded sessions from the main screen
 - Play, rename, delete, or export sessions as needed
 - Add notes to sessions for future reference
+- Tag sessions for better organization
+- Search through your session history

 ### Settings

 Access the settings panel to customize:
-- Audio quality and format
+- Audio quality and format (WAV/MP3)
 - Default save location
 - File splitting preferences
 - Interface theme options
+- Input device selection

 ## 🏗️ Project Structure